Understanding the Email Threat Landscape

 Ransomware attackers are now targeting companies in order to receive larger payouts instead of mass attacking consumers as they once did.
 They have also changed the way they operate in order to maximize their chances of receiving a ransom.

-Instead of an immediate deployment of ransomware or exfiltration of data following the initial breach, the attackers will spend some time in the company network in order to gain as large foothold as possible before taking action.
+Instead of an immediate deployment of ransomware or exfiltration of data following the initial breach, the attackers will spend some time in the company network in order to gain as large a foothold as possible before taking action.
 This is to ensure that as much data as possible is exfiltrated and to encrypt as much of the company network as possible, in order to maximize the chance of payout.
 However, the goal of a ransomware attack is not always for financial gain as ransomware is sometimes also used to cover up a compromise.

 The consequences of successful malicious email attacks are numerous.
 Having a multilayer approach is crucial in strengthening an organization’s security features and to keep an organization safe from such email attacks.
 Read more about email security in our latest whitepaper.